cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 ### 4. standalone chain upgrade

-Performing the on-chain upgrade on the standalone chain will add the `ccv/consumer` module and allow the chain to become a `consumer` of replicated security.
+Performing the on-chain upgrade on the standalone chain will add the `ccv/consumer` module and allow the chain to become a `consumer` of Interchain Security.

 :::caution
 The `ConsumerGenesis` must be exported to a file and placed in the correct folder on the standalone chain before the upgrade.